codurance/site/src/_posts/2019-04-16-containers-with-docker.md

     exec $@
 ```

-We already have a image ready, so we could rebuild with the script and change the run command, but then we would have this check done everywhere that we are using the image, and we don't want that because in other places we might be using a database that isn't in a Docker container.
+We already have an image ready, so we could rebuild with the script and change the run command, but then we would have this check done everywhere that we are using the image, and we don't want that because in other places we might be using a database that isn't in a Docker container.

 So we can override the command from our image and run the script.

-The first thing we have to do is to put the script inside the container, we already have built the image so we can't use `COPY` again, in this case we can create a volume inside our container.
+The first thing we have to do is to put the script inside the container, we already have built the image so we can't use `COPY` again, in this case, we can create a volume inside our container.

 ### <a name="volumes"></a>Volumes

 A volume is a way to mount a folder from the host machine into a container.
 Everything inside that folder will be mirrored to the container.
-This is good when you want to save things like logs or to persist a database that you are running in a container.
+This is good when you want to save things like logs or to persist in a database that you are running in a container.

 We change the `docker-compose.yml` to add our new features: